New: Connect your wearable. Get a peptide protocol tuned to your data.

 Winner: Core Peptides

-For US-based researchers, Core Peptides offers faster shipping, a higher affiliate commission, and stronger documentation for the most popular compounds.
+For US-based researchers, Core Peptides offers faster shipping and stronger documentation for the most popular compounds.
 Swiss Chems is the better pick for international buyers or those needing SARMs alongside peptides.

 Category Breakdown